 Connecticut’s energy efficiency program for residential new construction is in a state of transition.
 Industry standard practice has approached efficiency levels historically promoted by Energize Connecticut, leading the program administrators, advisors, and regulators to consider whether a structural shift is needed as part of a program update and how the next generation of residential new construction programs should be designed.
-Concurrently, state policy has shifted toward greater interest in decarbonization, and the Department of Energy and Environmental Protection has tentatively directed the investor-owned utilities that administer Energize Connecticut to shift the program toward an all-electric program.
+Concurrently, state policy has shifted toward greater interest in decarbonization, and the Department of Energy and Environmental Protection has directed the investor-owned utilities that administer Energize Connecticut to shift the program to an all-electric program by June of 2023.
 This study was designed to identify best practices among industry-leading residential new construction programs outside Connecticut, help define what the next generation of residential new construction programs in the state may encompass, and to provide actionable insights and input for on-going program planning.
 This work is based on interviews and secondary reviews of best practices among leading programs outside Connecticut.

 Recommendations address a need to upgrade program tiers and incentives; increase the share of program efforts designed to transform the market rather than just influence participating structures; future-proof program homes by preparing them for a more dynamic grid that accommodates dynamic pricing, demand response, and distributed energy resources; integrates state policy, codes and standards, and program activities to a greater degree; and adjusts governance of the program a bit to encourage and allow for an updated program focus.